Insights

 What Comes Next

 The relationships built during the week are a foundation, not a finish line.
-Founders are now following up on conversations, exploring return visits, and assessing formal market entry steps.
+Participants are now following up on conversations, exploring return visits, and assessing formal market entry steps.

 For Techscaler, the mission helped strengthen the foundations for future international engagement.
 Relationships were established and progressed, potential future workspaces and support routes were explored, and trusted local connections were activated across government, legal, academic, and innovation communities.
 These building blocks will make future cohorts more effective, better prepared, and more confident when entering the UAE market.